Matthew-Mosior/Basic-Variant-Parser/README.md

-# Basic-VEP-Parser
+# Basic-VEP-Parser: An ensembl-vep parser

 ## Introduction

-Somatic variant manual review usually starts with some basic filtration to weed out obviously incorrect calls made by variant caller(s), low read depth, and so on.
-This process is usually done with ad-hoc bash scripts, using awk and/or sed, but leads to great variation.
-This script, implemented in [Haskell](https://www.haskell.org/), provides a standardized method for basic filtration on somatic variant data using a filtration string.
+Ensembl's [Variant Effect Predictor](https://github.com/Ensembl/ensembl-vep)(**vep**) provides functional annotations of genomic variants.
+However, the output of **vep** can be hard to parse, especially due to the **Extra** column.
+This **Extra** column contains very useful data that is hidden within semi-colon demimited fields that create problems for further analysis.
+This script, implemented in [Haskell](https://www.haskell.org/), provides a conversion of the standard output of **vep** to a fully tab-delimited version of **vep** output that is fully and easily accessible to downstream filtration and further parsing.

 ## Prerequisites